Effective: May 2018

 The Itemize Terms of Service contains certain additional information about certain laws and regulations applicable to Itemize services.

-Certain Provisions Applicable to Users in the European Union
+Certain Provisions Applicable to Users in the European Union and Elsewhere

 If Itemize utilizes data processors to perform tasks on behalf of or under the instruction of Itemize, Itemize will require these data processors to enter into a written agreement that requires them to provide an appropriate level of protection for the personal and sensitive information that Itemize itself provides.